mindspore-lab/mindone/examples/stable_diffusion_xl/GETTING_STARTED.md

             caption_key: 'text_english'
             shardlist_desc: 'data_dir/data_info.json'
 ```

+##### Original Webdataset

+We also provide a dataloader for original webdataset (`T2I_Webdataset`) that is compatible with minddata GeneratorDataset.

+A reference config file is shown in `configs/training/sd_xl_base_finetune_910b_wds.yaml`.

+The shardlist description file used here shares the same format as wids.

 > Note that if you have updated the training data, you should either specify a new shardlist description file or **remove the existing shardlist file** `{data_dir}/data_info.json` for auto re-generation.